 - i.
-Erosion and Sediment Control Inspection, after site clearing, rough grading and final grading to verify that erosion and sediment control practices are in accordance with the plan; - ii.
-Bury Inspection, prior to backfilling of any underground drainage or stormwater conveyance structures, and in coordination with the Department of Public Works; - iii.
-Final Inspection, when all work, including construction of stormwater management facilities and landscaping have been completed.
-Final inspection shall include a full, dated TV inspection of all stormwater pipes installed.
+Initial Inspection, prior to approval of plan and issuance of stormwater management permit; - ii.
+Erosion and Sediment Control Inspection, after site clearing, rough grading and final grading to verify that erosion control practices are in accord with the plan; - iii Final Inspection when all work including construction of stormwater management facilities and landscaping have been completed.